 Although, there are tons of information available on the Internet where ingestion of lavender and other essential oils is promoted to neutralize Candida and other harmful bacteria from your gut.
 But, there are almost no research evidences to prove the worth of these claims.
 Whatever research evidences I can collect, they all involve either topical application or inhalation.
 Also, even if it is natural and antibacterial, how to confirm if internal consumption would not have a deteriorating effect on the healthy microbes in your gut?
 Hence, not to make the things more complex, don’t gulp lavender or any other essential oil unless advised by a professional health expert.

 Lavender essential oil is a natural liquid, with very little side effects.
 But, to be on the safer side- pregnant women, nursing ladies and people having a history of allergic reactions to perfumes and oils should consult their physician before using it.

-To check if you are allergic to lavender essential oil, put a few drops of lavender oil on your inner forearm, leave it for few hours and do notice if it cause any irritation or itching.
+To check if you are allergic to lavender essential oil, do a simple skin patch test.
+Add 2 drops of lavender oil in half teaspoon of any carrier oil (coconut oil, almond oil, olive oil or any other oil).
+Now, pour this oil solution on your inner forearm, leave it for few hours and do notice if it cause any irritation or itching.
 If it is not the case, then lavender oil is safe for you.

 There are evidences that lavender oil, due to its sedative properties, can help improve sleep quality during later stages of pregnancy.
 But, during initial three months of pregnancy, lavender oil may increase the menstrual flow to cause miscarriage.
 Hence, just because it is natural, don’t take it granted and consult your physician.